NuroDev/vue-web-vitals/README.md

 ## ⚠️ Requirements

-Currently this plugin only supports Vue 3.x and vue-router 4.x
+Currently this module only supports Vue 3.x and vue-router 4.x.

+This module was originally built to support [Vercel Analytics](https://vercel.com/analytics).
+Work has been done to make it provider agnostic but has yet to be tested with alternative providers

 ## ✨ Inspiration